wissol/eo/words-eo-en.md

 * sek: to stay
 * ser: young
 * ta: bad, sick, wrong
+* tak: to get worse, to get sick, to make a mistake
 * taa: evil
 * te: human, person, individual animals considered intelligent (most large mammals, inc wolves, foxes, )
+* tu: a star (individual stars are named as [something] + tu
+* tuu: the stars
 * u + verb: second person, singular ( ulak: you eat)
+* uka: change
+* ukak: to change
+* ukek: to grow up
+* ukokikeka: change, chaos, unexpected, bad magic
+* ukokikekak: to change in a strange fashion
 * us + verb: second person, plural ( ulak: you (group) eat)
 * ute: animal, (any living thing that moves)
+* uu: all
+* uutuu: "all and all", the world, the universe
+* yas: fire
+* yasla: cooked food
+* yaslak: to cook
+* ye: dirty